DirectorWho/prometheus/README.md

 This starter site was created with a few principles in mind.
 The first is that I wanted to include common configuration and site building tasks because starting from scratch every time is such a waste of time.

 The second principle is to eliminate unnecessary markup and CSS.
-I've done this by modifying many of the default template files.
-Doing it this way - instead of through preprocess, for example - makes it more approachable for those who aren't yet that deep in the Drupal woods.
+I've done this mostly by modifying default  template files.
 At this writing, this task is ~90% complete.

 The third principle is to avoid grid/CSS frameworks as well as reflexively looking for modules to accomplish&nbsp;frontend tasks.
 For my take on grid frameworks, [this post](http://css-tricks.com/dont-overthink-it-grids/) by Chris Coyier says it better than I ever could, but the point is you probably don't need a big honkin' framework.
 That said, if you have a favorite grid framework, it will be a snap adding it.